 Jade Da Costa, Banting Postdoctoral Fellow, University of Guelph

-My name is Jade Crimson Rose Da Costa (they/them/she) and I am a gender nonbinary queer woman of colour scholar, community organizer, creative writer, educator, and knowledge mobilizer across Central Southern Ontario.
-I am currently employed as a Banting Postdoctoral Fellow at the University of Guelph and have a PhD in Sociology from York University.
-My research, organizing, art, and teaching all converge on topics of race and ethnicity; decolonization and intersectionality; qualitative, digital, and arts-based methods; collective memory and pedagogy; critical health studies and/or food justice; and social movements.
-Website: jadecrimson.com.
+Jade Crimson Rose Da Costa (they/them/she) is a gender nonbinary queer woman of colour sociologist, community organizer, creative writer, educator, and knowledge mobilizer across Central Southern Ontario.
+Da Costa completed their PhD in Sociology in Fall 2023 from York University and is now employed as a Banting Postdoctoral Fellow at the University of Guelph, in affiliation with Re•Vision: The Centre for Art and Social Justice and The Department of Family Relations and Applied Nutrition.
+Her research, organizing, art, and teaching all converge on topics of race and ethnicity; social justice movements; decolonization and intersectionality; qualitative and digital methods; critical and engaged pedagogy; and critical social theory.
+Professional website: jadecrimson.com.

 Special Editor (Editor-in-Chief in Training)